daxter-army/react-hooks-cheatsheet/README.md

 **NOTE:**
 * Only use when to save computational time of lengthy functions
 * As the complexity of the function increases, the time for **initial render also increases**, but **subsequent renders are fast with it**.
+* Do not call state updating hooks inside useMemo.

 ## useCallback

+**useCallback v/s useMemo**
+* useMemo, caches the result of a function between renders, whereas useCallback, is used to memoize the function between re-renders.